Welcome to The Drone Lass Blog – a bit about me

 I love cameras and tech and want to get the best out of the equipment that I use, to be creative.
 So with that in mind, I had been thinking about drones for about 2 years when in March 2015, I saw some footage online that just made me realise to move forward with my visual story telling.
 I had to learn to fly a drone to up skill.
 I am loving every second.
 I like to research any purchases, extensively to ensure I am armed with all the facts.

 This has lead me to start this blog.
 I should share my findings on everything I know, mainly because there was no one I could go to ask.
 You’ll find there are a few commercial drone operators or companies in your area and some will share their knowledge and some will not.
-There is probably not as much work about as you would be lead to believe by the sales departments of the training companies.
-The TV gigs few and far between but it is a growing industry and so I would never put anyone off.
-You need to be realistic this is not a golden egg laying goose.
-There are downsides to everything.
+You have to be prepared to put in the effort to make your PFCO work for you.
+You are adding to your current skill set you can make this work, but don’t think that this is a way to get rich.

 The people that will share their knowledge are very few and far between.
 I had no one to go to apart from the companies that sell the training and sell the equipment.